Energy Saving Innovation

 As Americans increasingly rely on more electronic devices and gadgets throughout their daily lives, managing energy consumption has become both an environmental and economic priority.

-To address these challenges, cable companies are leading the charge to promote energy efficient equipment and services.
-ENERGY STAR 3.0 set-top boxes, low-power adapters, cloud-based delivery service, and a number of other new technologies are some of the green technology efforts that cable companies are implementing.
+To address these challenges, cable companies are implementing several new initiatives that are decreasing their energy footprint in consumer homes.
+ENERGY STAR 3.0 set-top boxes, low-power adapters, cloud-based delivery service, and a number of other new technologies are some of the green technology efforts that are providing a more energy efficient video experience.
+And for consumers with an Internet modem or router, a new program between Internet Service Providers and equipment manufacturers will improve equipment efficiency by 10 to 20 percent for more than 90 percent of U.S. broadband households.

-The complex multichannel video ecosystem consists of many moving parts, including operators, programmers, equipment manufacturers, research labs and more.
-Each of these major stakeholders plays a role in reducing the energy consumed by cable devices; efforts that result in reduced energy costs for cable subscribers.
+The complex video and Internet ecosystem consists of many moving parts, including operators, programmers, equipment manufacturers, research labs and more.
+Each of these major stakeholders is playing a role in delivering a more energy efficient experience that is saving consumers millions of dollars in energy bills and preventing millions of metric tons of carbon dioxide emissions.

-Evolution of the cable experience isn’t limited to award winning programming, interactive viewing features or creating affordable options for subscribers.
-It involves introducing technologies that offer providers, manufacturers, and subscribers a way to lower costs and deliver services in new and innovative ways.
+Cable takes energy savings seriously.
+The industry introduces technologies that offer providers, manufacturers, and subscribers a way to lower costs and deliver services in new and innovative ways.
 Reducing cable’s energy footprint is essential to our industry remaining a trusted provider and operating as a successful, environmentally conscious business.
+Watch the video to learn more about how BendBroadband is committed to sustainability and energy savings.

 Top Cable Energy-Saving Initiatives